renzon/poc-python-decorator/README.md

 # poc-python-decorator
-Project to Analyse Java Annotation and compare it with Python Decorator.
+Project to Analyse Java Annotation versus Python Decorator.
 See tha Java counterpart in [poc-java-annotation](https://github.com/renzon/poc-java-annotation#poc-java-annotation).
-Each following session has also links to their counterparts.
+Each following session has also links to its counterpart.

 This project is using Python 3.5.